spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 {: style="text-align: justify;"}

 We will also keep some time free in the program to allow for bike rides, strolls through the Landes pine forest, visits to the (lake or ocean) beach, ..
 {: style="text-align: justify;"}

+There will be some musical activities during the workshop as well, so if you play an instrument that is halfway portable, please bring it along!
+{: style="text-align: justify;"}

 And of course, it would not be a workshop in France without a delicious gala dinner!